commercialhaskell/stack/doc/azure_ci.md

   [azure-simple](https://raw.githubusercontent.com/commercialhaskell/stack/stable/doc/azure/azure-simple.yml)
   file into `azure-pipelines.yml`.
-* For complex Azure configuration, you need to take the below linked four files and put all of them into the `.azure` directory except the `azure-pipelines.yml` file which should be put in the root of the repository.
+* For complex Azure configuration, you need to take the below linked four files and put all of them into the `.azure` directory.

 For a more detailed explanation, you can read further.